Parade (magazine)

-Parade was an American nationwide Sunday newspaper magazine, distributed in more than 700 newspapers nationwide in the United States until 2022.
+Parade is an American nationwide Sunday newspaper magazine, distributed in more than 700 newspapers nationwide in the United States until 2022.
 The most widely read magazine in the U.S., Parade had a circulation of 32 million and a readership of 54.1 million.
 Anne Krueger had been the magazine's editor since 2015.

 The November 13, 2022, issue was the final edition printed and inserted in newspapers nationwide, but Parade continued as an e-magazine on newspaper websites.
 The December 31, 2023, edition was the final e-magazine edition.

-Parade now exists as a website and emailed newsletter for those who sign up for it.
+It now operates solely on their website.

 Company history

 The magazine was founded by Marshall Field department store heir Marshall Field III in 1941, with the first issue published May 31 as Parade: The Weekly Picture Newspaper for 5 cents per copy.
 It sold 125,000 copies that year.
 In early 1946, Field recruited Arthur Harrison Motley, then-publisher of The American Magazine, to be Parades new publisher.
 At the time, Parade had a print circulation of approximately 2.1 million; by October of that year, circulation had grown to over 3.6 million, and by 1960, it had reached nearly 10 million, with the magazine's gross revenue having grown from $1.8M (in 1946 dollars) to $25M (in 1960 dollars).

 John Hay Whitney, publisher of the New York Herald Tribune, bought Parade in 1958, on the condition that Motley remain as publisher for at least five more years.
 Booth Newspapers purchased it in 1973.
 Booth was purchased by Advance Publications in 1976, and Parade became a separate operating unit within Advance.

 In 2014, Athlon Media Group (later called AMG/Parade and now known as Parade Media) purchased it from Advance Publications.
 In 2022, The Arena Group (formerly The Maven), which also operates Sports Illustrated, TheStreet and numerous other brands, bought Parade from Athlon for $16 million as a mix of cash and equity.